Renting Property

 Simple answers to the most frequently asked questions regarding renting property in Cyprus.

 Typically, and legally, the landlord pays the real estate agent fees.
-Having said that the parties are free to negotiate and exceptionally agree, that the tenant will pay the real estate agent fees.
+Having said that, the parties are free to negotiate and, exceptionally, agree that the tenant will pay the real estate agent fees.

 As a rule of thumb, VAT does not apply on residential tenancies, namely where the property will be used as a residence for habitation, irrespective of whether the landlord is a natural person, or a legal person, namely a company.
 VAT will apply in commercial tenancies, namely where the property is used for a business, like a shop or offices.
 This again is irrespective of whether the landlord is a person or a company.
-Having said that there are some exceptions where VAT may not apply such as for instance where the landlord is renting an inherited property, one-off, and is not deemed to be person conducting business subject to registration with VAT.
+Having said that, there are some exceptions where VAT may not apply such as for instance where the landlord is renting an inherited property, one-off, and is not deemed to be person conducting business subject to registration with VAT.
 For such an exception, the landlord must apply and secure an official written ruling from the VAT authorities.

-A tenant who is a company must deduct from the gross rent certain tax and dues payable by the landlord and pay them directly to the authorities.
+A tenant who is a company must deduct from the gross rent certain taxes and dues payable by the landlord and pay them directly to the authorities.
 Specifically, the tenant company must withhold Special Defence Contribution (SDC) at a rate of 3% on 75% of the gross rental amount, effectively 2.25% of the total rent.
 Additionally, the tenant company must withhold General Health System contributions at a rate of 2.65% on the gross rental income.
 The withheld SDC and GHS contributions should be paid to the authorities by the end of the month following the month in which the rent was paid.
 An official report in the prescribed format must be sent to the landlord for all such deductions.
-The above deductions may not apply where the landlord is not a Cyprus tax resident or where the landlord is a qualified non-domiciled for tax purposes.
+The above deductions may not apply where the landlord is not a Cyprus tax resident or where the landlord is a qualified non-domiciled person for tax purposes.
 The tenant company should seek personalised professional advise in such cases.

-A statutory tenant is a tenant who continues to occupy a property after the expiration or lawful termination of the initial tenancy agreement, provided that the property is in certain “controlled areas”, the property was constructed prior to 31 December 1999 and that the tenant is a Cyprus or an EU citizen.
+A statutory tenant is a tenant who continues to occupy a property after the expiration or lawful termination of the initial tenancy agreement, provided that the property is in certain “controlled areas”, the property was constructed prior to 31 December 1999, and that the tenant is a Cyprus or an EU citizen.
 Following a relatively recent landmark court decision it is also a requirement that the property was rented (or was available for rent) on the 31 December 1999.
 This latter requirement has effectively limited the scope and effect of rent control laws, and the corresponding benefit to tenants, especially on account of evidentiary and factual difficulties in establishing whether the property was rented two or more decades ago.

 Irrespective of whether the tenancy agreement expired or any provisions of a valid tenancy agreement to the contrary, statutory tenants cannot be evicted except under certain specific circumstances prescribed by rent control law, such as persistent non-payment of rent, the landlord's need to use the property for personal or family use, nuisance, or plans to demolish or substantially alter the property.
-In some cases, namely for commercial rents, if a tenant is evicted, they will be entitled to compensation of at least 18 months rent or more reflecting the loss of goodwill, if it can be proven.
+In some cases, namely for commercial rents, if a tenant is evicted, they will be entitled to compensation of at least 18 months’ rent or more reflecting the loss of goodwill, if it can be proven.
 Similarly, irrespective of any relevant provision in the tenancy agreement, landlords cannot increase the rent of statutory tenants, except as expressly permitted by rent control law.
 Specifically rent cannot be increased if two years have not lapsed since the last increase and the percentage increase cannot be more than what is prescribed by law.
-The percentage changes by decision of the council of ministers every two years.
-Until the 21st of April 2025 it is 6%.
+The percentage is changed by decision of the council of ministers every two years.
+Until the 21st of April 2025, it is 6%.
 Alternatively, the landlord can apply for rent adjustment and seek to claim rent up to 90% of the market rate for rentals of equivalent property in the small radius.
-In any event all such applications by landlords, whether for eviction or rent increase, must be made by application to specialized court named rent control court and the process of seeking and obtaining a court order is by itself a very lengthy, costly and burdensome process.
+In any event all such applications by landlords, whether for eviction or rent increase, must be made by application to a specialized court named Rent Control Court, and the process of seeking and obtaining a court order is by itself a very lengthy, costly and burdensome process.

 Yes.
 If the tenancy agreement specifies a fixed term, you must vacate upon expiry unless the landlord agrees to renew or extend the lease.
 Having said that, if a tenant does not vacate the property upon expiry, the termination of the tenancy agreement can be enforced in court and the tenant may be liable for compensation and other damages to the landlord.
 However, this does not necessarily give the landlord the immediate right to enter the property and take possession of the property upon expiry of the tenancy agreement.
 The landlord must apply to the court and seek a court order of eviction of the tenant based on trespass and other proper cause of action.
 If the tenant is a statutory tenant, they do not need to vacate the property upon expiry of the tenancy agreement, as the tenancy continues as a statutory tenancy by operation of the rent control laws.

 This is a matter that can be negotiated and agreed.
 It ultimately depends on the terms on the final tenancy agreement.
 In most tenancy agreements the tenant is not allowed to sublet the possession of the property without the previous written consent of the landlord.
-If the tenancy agreement is silent only a court can decide whether subletting is legal based on the specific facts and circumstances.
+If the tenancy agreement is silent, only a court can decide whether subletting is legal based on the specific facts and circumstances.
 In cases of statutory tenancy, unreasonably subletting the property is one of the grounds which permits eviction by the landlord.

 No, tenants cannot unilaterally deduct the cost of repairs from rent unless explicitly stated in the tenancy agreement or the landlord has given expressed written consent.
 If the landlord fails to make necessary repairs, the tenant should first notify the landlord in writing and allow a reasonable period for repairs to be made.
 If the landlord does not address the issue, the tenant may undertake the repairs themselves and consequently commence legal action, for compensation providing evidence of all costs of repairs, rather than deducting repair costs from the rent.
-Deducting cost of repairs from rent, although logical and practical, may give the landlord legal grounds to seek eviction of the tenant, namely on the ground non-payment of rent, especially if the landlord challenges the need for repairs or repair cost amount.
+Deducting cost of repairs from rent, although logical and practical, may give the landlord legal grounds to seek eviction of the tenant, namely on the ground non-payment of rent, especially if the landlord challenges the need for repairs or the cost of repairs.

 It is negotiable.
 Common expenses are relevant in case you are renting a property which is a unit situated in an apartment or other building complex, and which has common areas with other units in the same complex such as gardens, elevator, pool, corridors, roof etc. These are commonly electricity bills, gardener’s fees, maintenance and other management fees paid by the administration committee of the co-owners of the building and then subsequently billed or imposed on each unit owner, proportionately to the area of their property against the total area.
 In some cases, landlords pay it themselves and include it in the rent and in other case they demand the tenants pay it directly to the property administrators.
 There is no correct way.
 As a tenant, you should seek those common expenses be included in the agreed rent, especially if there is a provisional payment for a common fund for maintenance of the building which is the responsibility of the landlord and not the tenant.

 The key commercial terms to be negotiated and included in a tenancy agreement are the rent amount, rent payment frequency, the method of payment, whether VAT is included, rent increase periods and the percentage or fixed amount of rent increase.
 If there are common expenses, the agreement should stipulate who will bear them.
-Additionally, the tenancy agreement must clearly state the commencement date, the durations of the tenancy and terms of renewal, including notice periods.
+Additionally, the tenancy agreement must clearly state the commencement date, the duration of the tenancy and terms of renewal, including notice periods.
 Furthermore, the agreement must state the amount of the deposit, conditions for its return, and any deductions that may be made.
-The agreement must also clarify who is responsible for utilities and other cost, who is responsible for taxes, who is responsible for repairs and maintenance and generally what is the responsibility and obligations of each party concerning the property, and specifically any limitations on the tenant.
+The agreement must also clarify who is responsible for utilities and other costs, who is responsible for taxes, who is responsible for repairs and maintenance and generally what are the responsibility and obligations of each party concerning the property, and specifically any limitations on the tenant.
 Finally, the tenancy agreement must have clear provisions as to termination, including notice periods, and consequences upon default.
 The aforementioned are indicative and not exhaustive.
 Each tenancy must be negotiated on its specific facts and circumstances and agreements must be drafted and reviewed by experienced lawyers.

 The Rent Control Law (Law No. 23/1983) as amended, and Contract Law (Cap.
 149) as amended.